 The moment when you choose your very first acoustic guitar or electric guitar is an extremely exciting one.
 That said, it can also be a daunting process if you don't know what you're looking for.
-You don’t want to waste your money on a beginner guitar that isn’t suitable, or that you'll grow out of too quickly.
-In this handy guide we've rounded up the best guitars for beginners – whether you're going acoustic or electric – that are the perfect match for newcomers to the instrument.
+You don’t want to waste your money on a beginner guitar that you’ll grow out of too quickly, or just isn’t up to the job.
+In this handy guide we've rounded up the best guitars for beginners – whether you're going acoustic or electric – to help you find the perfect match.

 Many players just starting out prefer to kick off with an acoustic guitar.
 It’s certainly cheaper than going electric as there's no need to buy a separate guitar amp and you can start playing straight away.